 If we say we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 If we say we have not sinned, we make him a liar, and his word is not in us (1 John 1:8-10).

-What a fantastic list, and it’s for you.
-I talk to parents regularly who are doing these things, and it is such an encouragement to hear their stories of grace about God’s faithfulness, especially when sin seeks to destroy them.
+What a great list, and it’s for you.
+I talk to parents regularly who are doing these things, and it is such an encouragement to hear their stories of grace about God’s faithfulness, primarily when sin seeks to destroy them.
 Of course, the opposite is also true.
 If you don’t practically live in gospel power, the engagement of sin in your family will be disastrous.
 Here are a few of those adverse effects.